 This one never ceases to amaze me.

-You need to remember why you hired this person in the first place, and learn to let go of that control.
-What you’re doing is making the employee feel useless, and this is obviously a sure way to demotivate them.
+You need to remember why you hired this person in the first place and learn to let go of that control.
+What you’re doing is making the employee feel useless, and this is a sure way to demotivate employees.

 Even if you are 30% better at a task than someone who works for you, the time it takes for you to check on them every few hours, and demand approvals over trivial decisions, costs more in lost morale, passion for work, and destruction of self-respect among your staff than the 30% you think you’re adding.